 While advertising is the most common way to monetize your podcast, it’s certainly not your only option.
 Financially successful podcasters squeeze every little bit of revenue out of their show by using multiple monetization techniques.

 One of the simplest ways to monetize a podcast is to sell what you’re good at: podcast content.
 By selling premium podcast subscriptions, you can earn reliable money every month from devoted listeners who love your show.

 In this article, we’ll explain premium podcast subscriptions, lay out their benefits, list the types of premium content you can produce, and show you the tools to get started.

 Now Playing is another good example of the free + paid model.
-For $10/month (or more, depending on the subscription package you buy), you get a bonus episode that’s only available to paying customers.
+Starting at $10/month, you get a bonus episode that’s only available to paying customers.

 The American System is unique.
 They charge $8/month to access any of their content.
 Nothing is free.
 You need a special username and password to access their content.

 What Are The Benefits Of Premium Podcast Subscriptions?